A Chain of Trust against Fake Multimedia Content

 - The search engine: an area where users can upload video or image content to check if visually similar material is already present in DFC.

-- The DeepFake checker: a service where users will be able to submit video or image content to receive an automatic reply on the possibility of this being a DeepFake.
+- The DeepFake checker: a service where users can submit video or image content to receive an automatic reply on the possibility of this being a DeepFake.

 In the context of several EC-funded projects (REVEAL, InVID, WeVerify and AI4Media), MeVer has been developing tools for image and video analysis that greatly assist in the understanding of forgeries in multimedia content (information and demos are available at https://mever.iti.gr/web/resources).
 Some of these are already available through the InVID-WeVerify plugin to more than 70,000 users worldwide (as of May 2022), including journalists, fact-checkers and human rights defenders.

-The blockchain expertise lies within ZELUS, a Greek ICT start-up that was established in 2019 to deliver innovative products and services in the areas of cybercrime and forensic investigation.
+The blockchain expertise lies within ZELUS, a Greek ICT start-up established in 2019 to deliver innovative products and services in cybercrime and forensic investigation.
 The current product portfolio includes SmartViZ, a toolkit for enhanced analysis of large volumes of data via intuitive visualisations, and the Digital Forensics Toolkit (DFT) for digital forensics investigations, analysis of digital evidence and advanced visualisations for cyber security incidents, situations and risk awareness.

 The company works with BlockChain capabilities to develop a content repository on cyber-attacks and response actions, empowered with blockchain-based security on attempts to compromise such content.
 Within DFCLab, we aim to expand our expertise with blockchain and distributed ledger technologies to support channel management, smart contract execution and moderators’ reputation scoring when checking and annotating multimedia online content for deepfakes